demirepo/demirepo/README.md

 ### Hi there 👋
 I'm Evgeny, front-end developer from Rostov-on-Don.
 My passion is to catch on how things work and make them better.
 I'm currently looking for a job offer.

+### My main stack:
+- Javascript ES6+, Typescript
+- React + Redux Toolkit (including RTK Query)
+- CSS: SCSS, BEM, css-modules, styled-components, Material UI
+- Backend: Node, Express, PostgreSQL
+- Testing: Jest, Pappeteer

 <!--
 **demirepo/demirepo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.